nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Similar to `addStudent`, GitHub link will only be shown if both `YEAR` and `REPO NAME` are specified, but either field will still be saved if specified alone.
 * `GROUP_NAME` must be contain a character, followed by 2 digits, a dash (-), followed by another digit.
   The case of the character does not matter.
-* `YEAR` represents the year field used in CS2103 Github links and not an actual calendar year.
+* `YEAR` represents the year field used in CS2103 GitHub links and not an actual calendar year.
 Input is therefore flexible to allow for changes in year formatting

 Examples:
 * `addGroup g/W15-4 y/AY2122S1 r/tp t/tApp` adds group W15-4 to the list and displays a confirmation output with GitHub link and no